Many men find that the side effects are often worse at the start of treatment. They usually settle down after a few weeks or months.

 Mood swings and depression

-Some men and women have mood swings and even depression while having treatment such as Zoladex (goserelin).
+Some people have mood swings and even depression while having treatment such as Zoladex (goserelin).
 Talking with someone close to you may help.
 If you don't feel comfortable sharing your feelings with people you know, seeing a counsellor may help.

 Men taking hormone therapy for prostate cancer are at risk of bone thinning (osteoporosis).
 There is evidence that the risk of problems such as bone fractures is slightly higher for men having long term treatment to block testosterone (for example, Zoladex).
 Your doctor may suggest taking vitamin D and calcium to help lower your risk of problems from osteoporosis.